Pauline Maier

 Pauline Alice Maier (née Rubbelke; April 27, 1938 – August 12, 2013) was a historian of the American Revolution, whose work also addressed the late colonial period and the history of the United States after the end of the Revolutionary War.
 She was the William R. Kenan, Jr. Professor of American History at the Massachusetts Institute of Technology (MIT).

-Maier achieved prominence over a fifty-year career of critically acclaimed scholarly histories and journal articles.
-She was a Fellow of the American Academy of Arts and Sciences and taught undergraduates.
-She authored textbooks and online courses.
+Maier achieved prominence over a fifty-year career for her scholarly histories and journal articles.
+She was a Fellow of the American Academy of Arts and Sciences.
+She taught undergraduates and authored textbooks and online courses.
 Her popular career included series with PBS and the History Channel.
 She appeared on Charlie Rose, C-SPAN2's In Depth and wrote for The New York Times review pages for 20 years.
 Maier was the 2011 President of the Society of American Historians.
 She won the 2011 George Washington Book Prize for her book Ratification: The People Debate the Constitution, 1787–1788.